Nebraska rallies in closing minutes to beat Maryland 67-65

 COLLEGE PARK, Md.
+(AP) -- If the start of Big Ten play is any indication, this could be a very special season for the Nebraska basketball team.

-(AP) -- Tai Webster scored 18 points and Nebraska closed with a 14-0 run to rally past Maryland 67-65 Sunday, ending the Terrapins' six-game winning streak.
+Tai Webster scored 18 points, and the Cornhuskers closed with a 14-0 run to beat Maryland 67-65 Sunday and end the Terrapins' six-game winning streak.

-The Cornhuskers trailed 65-53 with six minutes left before charging back behind Webster, who scored the game's final seven points.
+Nebraska trailed 65-53 with six minutes left before charging back behind Webster, who scored the game's final seven points.

+That victory was no less shocking that this one, given that the Cornhuskers had yielded 17 straight points to a team that was 17-1 at home in the Big Ten since joining the league.

+''We wanted to play better in moments like this, obviously, after not having the start of the season we wanted,'' Webster said.

-Maryland still had a chance to salvage the victory, but Melo Trimble fired up an air ball with five seconds left and clanged a shot off the rim just before the buzzer.
+A layup by Webster with 30 seconds left put Nebraska up 66-65.
+After the senior guard added a free throw with 17 seconds to go, Maryland still had a chance to salvage the victory.
+But Melo Trimble fired up an air ball with five seconds left and clanged a shot off the rim just before the buzzer.

+Coach Mark Turgeon said, ''I told our guys in a meeting yesterday, 'You got to knock Nebraska out.
+They keep coming.'
+We never knocked them out.''

-Trimble finished with 14 points on 5-for-15 shooting and had three turnovers.
+Trimble, Maryland's scoring leader, finished with 14 points on 5-for-15 shooting and had three turnovers.

-It was the second straight comeback win for the Cornhuskers, who used a 54-point second half to pull off an upset at No. 16 Indiana on Wednesday.

 Freshman Kevin Huerter scored a career-high 26 points for the Terrapins (13-2, 1-1).
-Maryland used a 17-0 run to apparently take control before inexplicably going ice cold.
+Maryland's last basket was a jumper by Trimble in the paint with 6:43 remaining.

+Earlier, the Terps appeared poised to win by virtue of a comeback of their own.

 After Nebraska took a 41-33 lead early in the second half, Trimble hit a 3-pointer and Justin Jackson sank a layup to spark a 10-2 run that evened the score.